 - Architectural Salvage yards who specialize in salvaging architectural wood and other elements from old houses.

 - A field near your home might have an old home on the property that is sitting vacant or on the verge of falling over.
 Ask the owner for permission to gather reclaimed barn wood.
-The county’s appraisal district has public records of property owners to help identify the property owner.
+The county’s appraisal district has public records of property owners to help identify the correct property owner.

 Pick Multipurpose Storage and Furniture Pieces